I will be arriving after you are closed. How do I get a backcountry permit?

 The only bear species found at Crater Lake are black bears.
 They are generally afraid of humans and will run away if you make noise, but will protect themselves if they or their cubs are threatened.

 Are the mosquitos bad?

-Mosquitoes can be prevalent in the park from snowmelt in early summer to the first snow in the fall.
-Wearing long-sleeves, loose fitting clothing and insect repellent are all helpful methods to protect yourself from mosquito bites.
+Mosquitos can be abundant in certain areas in the months of June and July.
+Wearing long-sleeved, loose-fitting clothing and insect repellent are all helpful methods to protect yourself from mosquito bites.